na-na-hi/renget/archive/ChrPrompt.md

 >**Elm:** Unlucky Sash's ability to conver Ghost-type damage into healing sounds cool.
 Not only because it covers a weakness, but because it would allow me to hit myself to heal.
 Too bad that Will-o-Wisp isn't a Ghost-type move, otherwise it would allow me to set myself on fire to regenerate!
 Now that would be a sight.
 >**Chespin:** I heard about something called a Chespin Scarf.
 Apparently it perks you up a little if you get hurt?
 I don't really want to get hurt, but I often find myself protecting Wooper.
 Maybe it could help out?
 I'm honestly more interested in how soft it is.
 If it's made especially for other Chespin, it must be really nice to have.
 >**Wooper:** There's something called a "Quag Torc."
 Chespin says it's some kind of ring.
 I could maybe wrap it around one of my gills, or my tail if it's large enough.
 It's supposed to make Grass-based attacks heal the wearer!
 Could you imagine that?
 I could get hit, and all Chespin would have to do is shoot one of those awesome Solarbeams at me!!
+>**Charm:** A Kindle Scarf, 100%!
+What?
+It's for Charmeleon, not Charmander? ...well, I can change that!
+>**Natu:** A Lively Scarf to match Charm's Kindle one.
+I don't know how it'd work, but I can try to trim it or make it into a tie or something.

 If a ship had 26 sheep & 10 goats, how old is the ship's captain?
 >**Booker**: What?
 I... that... w-what?
 S-sorry, but that question... doesn’t make sense, does it?
 There’s not enough info to know the captain’s age, right?